uthpalaherath/NEBgen/README.md

 ## Usage

 This script, makeNEB.sh, performs a linear interpolation between an initial state and a final state using ``nebmake.pl`` from VTST tools.
-Then it puts all the generated intermediate POSCAR's into the directory 'linint'.
-Afterwards it runs DiSPy with the provided ``INPUT``.
+Then it puts all the generated intermediate POSCAR's into the directory ``linint``.
+Afterwards, it runs DiSPy with the provided ``INPUT``.
 The perturbed files will be copied back to the respective directories ready for a NEB calculation with VASP.
 The default irreducible representation is set to #1 for the perturbation.

 ```bash
 makeNEB.sh <initial POSCAR> <final POSCAR> <Total number of images>